wbrakowski/Admin-Toolbox-OnPrem/README.md

  ### Table Editor

-The **Table Editor** is a powerful tool that allows you to modify or delete specific records in any table.
+The **Table Editor** is a powerful tool that allows you to modify, rename, or delete specific records in any table.
 This is useful for data corrections, testing, and troubleshooting scenarios.
+All operations are automatically logged in the Audit Log with full field-level change tracking.

 > **Credit:** Special thanks to [Yuri Mishin](https://www.linkedin.com/in/yuri-mishin-2a08a71b4/), who programmed the main functionality of this table editor.